 In this article I will you explain how you can obtain the tourist visa to China in USA, in an easy and economical way, collecting all the documents electronically from your computer.
-The Chinese visa proceedings can be done in two ways: through the Visa Office of Chinese Embassy/ Consulate General based on your State of residence or using the online visa service offered by the private agency China Visa Direct.
+The Chinese visa proceedings can be done in two ways: using the online visa service offered by China Visa Direct or through the Visa Office of Chinese Embassy / Consulate General based on your State of residence.

 - I will try to keep this article updated, but keep in mind that the proceedings in the consulates sometimes change from one day to the next, so I recommend that you compare the information in this article with the official information provided by the Chinese consulates in USA.

 - This article focuses on obtaining the Chinese visa in USA, though the process is the same in the Canada, UK, Australia or in EU countries.
 However, the proceeding may differ slightly in each country, so it is best to consult the Chinese consulate websites in each country.